realworldocaml/mdx/README.md

     ```

 ### File sync

-`mdx` is also capable of including content from files in fenced code blocks
+MDX is also capable of including content from files in fenced code blocks
 using the label `file`.
 OCaml files can be sliced using named blocks:

 ```ocaml